TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 ## Getting started with browser extensions

-If you never worked with browser extensions before, you should read this very [nice tutorial](https://developer.chrome.com/docs/extensions/mv2/getstarted/).
-We are working with manifest v3 already.
+If you never worked with browser extensions before, you should read this very [nice tutorial](https://developer.chrome.com/docs/extensions/get-started).
 Alternatively you can use the instructions from [mozilla](https://developer.mozilla.org/de/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension).
 Make sure you understand the difference between content- and background-scripts, their scopes and how they can exchange information with messaging.

 ## Working with this repo